Welcome to my main website, where fifty years of Art, Design, and Advertising converge into a maxilmaist mix of everything all at once.

 And, if you’re up for it, a short video about that little adventure in 2014.

-Anyway, illustration commissions kept me financially afloat in LA in the early 1980s.
+Illustration commissions kept me financially afloat

-But it was fun to work to a deadline and see my stuff published in the Sunday Morning newspaper of a big American city.
-The pay was paltry, the time line was stressful, but the result was invigorating and I was excited whenever I got a call from the editorial director at the LA Herald Examiner.
+As I mentioned, the pay was paltry, the timeline was stressful, but the experience was invigorating and I was always excited whenever I got a call from the editorial art director at the now very defunct, Los Angeles Herald Examiner.

 “ICBM Man”, 1983, 9”x 13” Pen & Ink on Paper